Auwal007/School-Html-Excercise/README.md

 These minor projects cover various basic HTML concepts, which I explored as part of my coursework.
 You’ll find a variety of code examples that I wrote as a HTML newbie back then.

-**Note**: These code was written some time ago in mid 2023 (between June and JUly), I now decided to share them here in a remote repo.
+**Note**: These code were written some time ago in mid 2023 (between June and JUly), I now decided to share them here in a remote repo.